Foundations of Successful Career Planning and Development Course

 Please discuss with your graduate/program director before registering.
 Contact the course instructor for the permission number or to be added to the waitlist.

-Illustration of financial responsibility for a 1.0-credit graduate course after tuition benefits are applied: View Illustration
+Breakdown of financial responsibility for a 1.0-credit graduate course after tuition benefits are applied: View PDF

 Postdocs are encouraged to ask their faculty mentors to reimburse their out-of-pocket expenses for graduate credit courses.